beschuldigung/AlgoRU-Russian-Algorithmic-Inflector/README.md

 <img width="371" alt="Screenshot 2023-12-23 at 03 07 57" src="https://github.com/ciaranmays/Russian-Algorithmic-Inflector/assets/154232302/755efcb2-e67e-44ee-83bd-1f89a22a495f">

-how the (in progress) aspect pair SQLite database is structured (the stress markings are inaccurate because I haven't built these changes into the script yet, so it retains the stress marking from the wiktionary entries, whereas the imperfective forms don't have them at all)
+how the (in progress) aspect pair SQLite database is structured (the stress markings are inaccurate because I haven't built these changes into the script yet, so it retains the stress marking from the wiktionary entries, whereas the imperfective forms don't have them at all).
+Currently the database has 19192 entries.

 <img width="408" alt="Screenshot 2023-12-23 at 03 37 08" src="https://github.com/ciaranmays/Russian-Algorithmic-Inflector/assets/154232302/e6059208-46db-4364-8e49-f29700eb5094">